Ikon (Australian band): History

-The rejuvenated Ikon set out on its first European tour in August 2001, the first of many tours to come, which included a slot at Eurorock and a glimpse of how greatly their music had made an impact on the other side of the world.
-After this successful tour, the band was invited to play at the M'era Luna festival in 2002, with billing alongside The Sisters of Mercy, HIM, Soft Cell and London After Midnight and then their first of three appearances at Wave Gotik Treffen in 2003.
+Ikon set out on its first European tour in August 2001.
+After this tour, the band was invited to play at the M'era Luna festival in 2002, with billing alongside The Sisters of Mercy, HIM, Soft Cell and London After Midnight and then their first of three appearances at Wave Gotik Treffen in 2003.

-After this extremely successful period of live international performances, Ikon was once again back to original members McCarter and Molinaro, with Clifford Ennis joining the band for the first time.
-The band released the highly acclaimed Psychic Vampire EP (2004), which became the biggest-selling Ikon single to date and marked a transition to a powerful, aggressive rock sound and is a testament to the growth in McCarter’s evolving songwriting, honed during years of touring the world.
+By 2004, Ikon consisted of original members McCarter and Molinaro, with Clifford Ennis joining the band for the first time.
+Later that year, the band released the Psychic Vampire EP.

-The EP prepared Ikon for the 2005 LP Destroying the World to Save It, which produced chart successes on both the Native 25 (number 21 Best Album of 2005, debut at number 8, May 2005) and DAC (Rome number 10 on the singles chart).
+Ikon released LP Destroying the World to Save It, in 2005, which produced chart successes on both the Native 25 (number 21 Best Album of 2005, debut at number 8, May 2005) and DAC (Rome number 10 on the singles chart).

-Love, Hate and Sorrow, Ikon’s sixth studio album was released in 2009 and spawned four singles, a DVD single and two video clips.
-Black Magazin (issue 49) named the first single A Line on a Dark Day the second-best track of 2008 and the song was also named a semi-finalist in the International Songwriting Competition.
+Love, Hate and Sorrow, Ikon's sixth studio album was released in 2009 and spawned four singles, a DVD single and two video clips.
+Black Magazin (issue 49) named the first single A Line on a Dark Day the second-best track of 2008.
+The song was also named a semi-finalist in the International Songwriting Competition.

-In 2010, Ikon welcomed back Ennis and Burns.
-Albums followed in 2014 (Everyone Everything Everywhere Ends) and 2024 (Realm of the Black Sun).
+In 2010, Ennis and Burns returned to the band, leading to their 2014 album (Everyone Everything Everywhere Ends) and 2024 album (Realm of the Black Sun).